 Pie Adblock performed well in all the tests we conducted.
 We started with AdBlock Tester, which presents a variety of ad codes to see if your ad blocker can block them.

 The first time we tested Pie, it received a mid-level average score (63/100).
-This time, Pie earned a perfect score.
+Since then, Pie has earned a perfect score every time.
 This is a huge improvement over just a couple of months.

 We also ran Pie through Can You Block It, which tests against a variety of ads, including banner ads and interstitial ads.
 Pie also received a perfect score here, blocking all the ads.